bwvoss/failure-patterns-essay/README.md

 #### Go

-> Any function that does I/O, for example, must confront the possiblity of error, and only a naive programmer believes a simple read or write cannot fail.
+> Any function that does I/O, for example, must confront the possibility of error, and only a naive programmer believes a simple read or write cannot fail.
 Indeed, it's when the most reliable operations fail unexpectedly that we most need to know why.

-> Alan A. A. Donovan and Brian W. Kernighan
+> Alan A. A. Donovan and Brian W. Kernighan from "The Go Programming Language"

 [src](http://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing-ebook/dp/B0184N7WWS)

-##### Explicit Errors
+##### Conventional Flow Control

 In Go, ```error``` is built-in, ordinary value.
-The creators of Go saw that exceptions add complexity.
-Throws, rescues, catches and raises complicate the control flow.
-For Go, errors are a natural part of a healthy program running in production and should be consciously handled.

-Instead of blocks that scope code execution for protection -- like a ```rescue``` block in Ruby -- Go uses normal control flow mechanisms like ```if``` and ```return``` to process errors:
+The creators of Go saw the utilities commonly used to control error -- like throw, rescue, catch, or raise -- makes code less maintainable.
+Instead, Go uses normal control flow mechanisms like ```if``` and ```return``` to handle errors:

 ```go
 f, err := os.Open("filename.ext")